-In 2018, a new procedure is being developed to audit employee master and employee pay tables for changes made outside of the workflow process.
-Administrative Services staff will review all changes made within a specified timeframe to ensure those changes relate to an intended change from an electronic PAF form or there is related correspondence.
-Once this procedure is developed and implemented, all changes retroactive to January 1st, 2018 will be reviewed.
+In 2018, a new procedure was developed to audit employee master and employee pay records for changes that are made outside of the standard workflow process.
+Administrative Services staff reviews all changes made within specified timeframes to ensure any changes made relate to an intended change from an electronic PAF form or there is related correspondence.
+The audit trail function was turned on in July of 2018 and all transactions in 2018 were reviewed on or after that date.

-Finding 2017-002 Significant Deficiency
+Finding 2018-002 Significant Deficiency

-Prior Reference Number: 2016-002
+Prior Reference Number - 2017-002